tanavc1/ai-personal-assistant/README.md

-# ai-personal-assistant
+# personal-assistant
-An amazing AI that talks back with user input.
+An amazing bot that talks back with user input.
 It can tell you the temperature, what the weather is like, movie plot, movie rating, stocks, jokes, about someone, flip a coin, reminder, and many more!

 1. Download the folder